danse-inelastic/pyre/docs/pyrePackages.rst

 Using and manipulating basic geometrical shapes: pyre.geometry
 --------------------------------------------------------------

+(note: the internal classes of the packages need to be removed)

 Pyre.geometry is a complex collection of geometry-related classes and utilities.
 Let us examine the class structure.
 Here is the top level diagram: